 The overall fire performance of the system is reliant on the interaction of all the elements used within the cladding system, i.e., rendered insulation, ventilated cavity cladding and built-up systems.

 There were various tests conducted to check the performance of cladding materials.
 Talking about the building codes for fire and life safety, Devesh Kumar points out that in India we have National Building Code 2016 in Chapter 4 ‘Fire and Life Safety,’ where it is mentioned to use façade with a fire rating of Class 1 in accordance to IS12777 and the material along with assembly to be tested for 2 hours.
-Kanchwala too agrees that, as per Indian Standard code, the materials shall comply with the requirement of IS 1642 & IS 12777 having flame spread index matching to the requirements.
+Kanchwala too agrees that, as per the Indian Standard code, the materials shall comply with the requirement of IS 1642 & IS 12777 having a flame spread index matching the requirements.

-BS8414 is one particular test method which was specially developed to demonstrate under a simulated fire in a compartment breaking out of any opening in the external wall, the cladding system will not permit excessive fire spread up the building.
+BS8414 is one particular test method that was specially developed to demonstrate under a simulated fire in a compartment breaking out of any opening in the external wall, the cladding system will not permit excessive fire spread up the building.
 Accordingly, each cladding material is rated for fire resistance, elaborates Keswani.
 However, there are certain suppliers, who provide samples for the test that differ from the material that is actually supplied to the project.
 Hence, one should ensure that random samples are sent to the test laboratory from each batch of material delivered to the project site.

 If the materials in an external cladding cannot meet limited combustibility requirements, then it is very important to demonstrate compliance with AD B by testing the cladding as a whole and satisfying the performance criteria in BR 135 (As per the guidelines mentioned in the requirements of Building Regulations in the UK, Part B Fire Safety).
-It is also very important to check the installation and testing of a complete cladding system, which allows materials themselves be combustible with meeting the requirement of BR 135 which helps in maintaining the appropriate safety standards (BR 135 Fire performance of external thermal insulation for walls of multi-storey buildings.
+It is also very important to check the installation and testing of a complete cladding system, which allows materials themselves to be combustible with meeting the requirement of BR 135 which helps in maintaining the appropriate safety standards (BR 135 Fire performance of external thermal insulation for walls of multi-storey buildings.
 3rd edition BRE (2013).